Cancer: Medication

-Vaccination

-Vaccines have been developed that prevent infection by some carcinogenic viruses.
-Human papillomavirus vaccine (Gardasil and Cervarix) decrease the risk of developing cervical cancer.
-The hepatitis B vaccine prevents infection with hepatitis B virus and thus decreases the risk of liver cancer.
-The administration of human papillomavirus and hepatitis B vaccinations is recommended where resources allow.
+Hormones

+Hormone-sensitive cancers are dependent on hormones for growth and survival.
+Medications that effect hormone levels may therefore have a harmful or beneficial effect on cancer rates.
+Women who are on, or recently took, combined oral contraceptives (COCs) have an increased risk for breast cancer and cervical cancer.
+However, CBCs also decrease the risk for ovarian cancer, and this protective effect continues years after stopping their use.

+Estrogen-only menopausal hormone therapy increases the risk of breast, endometrial, and ovarian cancer.
+Combined estrogen–progestogen hormone therapy increases the risk of breast and endometrial cancer.

 Screening

 Unlike diagnostic efforts prompted by symptoms and medical signs, cancer screening involves efforts to detect cancer after it has formed, but before any noticeable symptoms appear.
 This may involve physical examination, blood or urine tests or medical imaging.

 Cancer screening is not available for many types of cancers.
 Even when tests are available, they may not be recommended for everyone.
 Universal screening or mass screening involves screening everyone.
 Selective screening identifies people who are at higher risk, such as people with a family history.
 Several factors are considered to determine whether the benefits of screening outweigh the risks and the costs of screening.
 These factors include: